-LEXINGTON, Ky. – The University of New Hampshire volleyball team for the third straight year earned the American Volleyball Coaches Association (AVCA) Team Academic Award, announced Monday by the organization.
+LEXINGTON, Ky. – The University of New Hampshire volleyball team earned the American Volleyball Coaches Association (AVCA) Team Academic Award for the third straight year, the organization announced Monday.

 Initiated in the 1992-93 academic year, the award honors collegiate and high school volleyball teams that displayed excellence in the classroom during the school year by maintaining at least a 3.30 cumulative team grade point average on a 4.0 scale or a 4.10 cumulative team GPA on a 5.0 scale.